Essent/terraform-provider-slack/docs/data-sources/conversation.md

 page_title: "slack_conversation Data Source - slack"
 subcategory: ""
 description: |-
-  Retrieve information about a Slack conversation (channel) by its ID.
+  Retrieve information about a Slack conversation by its ID.
+  This datasource requires the following scopes: channels:read (public channels)groups:read (private channels)im:read (optional)mpim:read (optional)
+  If you get missing_scope errors while using this datasource, check the scopes against the documentation for the methods above.
 ---

 # slack_conversation (Data Source)

-Retrieve information about a Slack conversation (channel) by its ID.
+Retrieve information about a Slack conversation by its ID.

+This datasource requires the following scopes:

+- channels:read (public channels)
+- groups:read (private channels)
+- im:read (optional)
+- mpim:read (optional)

+If you get missing_scope errors while using this datasource, check the scopes against the documentation for the methods above.